andrewchristman/andrewchristman.github.io/_portfolio/markdown.md

 <div class="demo-output"> {{ rendered_example | markdownify }} </div>

 **Optional Practice:**
-Copy-paste this text into your editor of choice to see the rendered result.
+Copy-paste the Markdown text into your editor of choice to see the rendered result.
 A free editor you can use online is [Dillinger](https://dillinger.io/).
 {: .notice}

 ## Recommended Resources